 The basic concept for the series was based on the characters and settings created by the writer A.J.
 Cronin in a number of short stories based on his own experiences as a doctor.

-The residents of Arden House were the crusty Dr Cameron (Andrew Cruickshank), the type of old-fashioned doctor who intimidated patients into recovery, ‘young’ Dr Finlay (Bill Simpson) – who never looked a day under 40 – and no-nonsense housekeeper Janet MacPherson (played to stiff Presbyterian perfection by Barbara Mullen).
+The residents of Arden House were the crusty Dr Angus Cameron (Andrew Cruickshank), a confirmed bachelor who loved chess, was prone to asthma and was the type of old-fashioned doctor who intimidated patients into recovery; ‘young’ Dr Alan Finlay (Bill Simpson), who never looked a day under 40; and no-nonsense housekeeper Janet MacPherson – played to stiff Presbyterian perfection by Barbara Mullen.

 The series was put together in just five weeks to fill a gap in the schedules.
 Andrew Cruikshank said; “It was very rushed at first and nobody ever noticed that Dr Cameron’s room at Arden House didn’t have a window”.